 Here are some of the larger grants that helped the University reach $412 million in 2018-19:

-- Kevin Skadron, computer science professor and chair, has a five-year, $29.7 million grant ($5.5 million this year) from the Semiconductor Research Corporation, a consortium that includes technology companies, universities and government agencies, for a national center that is creating a new generation of computers that couple data storage and central processing.
+- Kevin Skadron, computer science professor, has a five-year, $29.7 million grant ($5.5 million this year) from the Semiconductor Research Corporation, a consortium that includes technology companies, universities and government agencies, for a national center that is creating a new generation of computers that couple data storage and central processing.

 - Karen Johnston, professor of neurology and public health, is using a five-year, $23 million NIH grant (nearly $4.7 this year) for the Integrated Translational Health Research Institute of Virginia, or iTHRIV, a collaboration of public and private institutions in Virginia that shares resources to speed discovery for better health outcomes.